Skip to main content

 MyLS’s Group tool allows students to be placed into random or assigned groups, and to participate in discussion restricted to their group members or collaborate to submit assignments as a group.
 Assessment of group assignments are returned to all group members automatically.

-Microsoft's 365 suite of tools (Office, Excel, Powerpoint, MS Whiteboard etc) has collaborative features that allow students to simultaneously colleaborate on the same document or whiteboard for brainstorming or final product creation.
+Microsoft's 365 suite of tools (Office, Excel, Powerpoint, MS Whiteboard etc) has collaborative features that allow students to simultaneously collaborate on the same document or whiteboard for brainstorming or final product creation.
 Each student can see the others changes live and digital whiteboards and documents persist after class for students to keep working with, assessed or not, or used as study aids.
 Look for the "Share" feature in any Microsoft product or on the web.

 Tools for Engagement